kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-allocation-failure/README.md

 Likewise, Pods referencing ResourceClaims which fail to allocate transiently should remain in the `Pending` phase until the transient error is overcome and the Pod reaches the `Running` phase.

+Other potential E2E test scenarios include:
+- Ensuring a Pod referencing a ResourceClaim that encountered a permanent error can be deleted when different DRA driver instances handle the `NodePrepareResources` and `NodeUnprepareResources` calls.
+- Ensuring that Pods experiencing permanent DRA errors do not interfere with the cleanup of CSI resources.
+- Ensuring the kubelet leaks no resources when many Pods encounter permanent DRA errors.

 ### Graduation Criteria